Ranitidine: Gastrointestinal

 All drugs in the H2 receptor blocker class of medicines have the potential to cause vitamin B12 deficiency, secondary to a reduction in food-bound vitamin B12 absorption.
 Elderly patients taking H2 receptor antagonists are more likely to require B12 supplementation than those not taking such drugs.
 H2 blockers may also reduce the absorption of drugs (azole antifungals, calcium carbonate) that require an acidic stomach.
 In addition, multiple studies suggest the use of H2 receptor antagonists such as ranitidine may increase the risk of infectious diarrhoea, including traveller's diarrhoea and salmonellosis.
 A 2005 study found that by suppressing acid-mediated breakdown of proteins, ranitidine may lead to an elevated risk of developing food or drug allergies, due to undigested proteins then passing into the GI tract, where sensitisation occurs.
 Patients who take these agents develop higher levels of immunoglobulin E against food, whether they had prior antibodies or not.
 Even months after discontinuation, an elevated level of IgE in 6% of patients was still found in the study.

 Liver

 Cholestatic hepatitis, liver failure, hepatitis, and jaundice have been noted, and require immediate discontinuation of the drug.
 Blood tests can reveal an increase in liver enzymes or eosinophilia, although in rare instances, severe cases of hepatotoxicity may require a liver biopsy.

 Lungs

 Ranitidine and other histamine H2 receptor antagonists may increase the risk of pneumonia in hospitalised patients.
-They may also increase the risk of community-acquired pneumonia in adults and children.
+Ranitidine increases the risk of community-acquired pneumonia in adults and children.